 Your client might provide you with certain information or documents.
 Documents and information given to you by the client should be kept in your client file for future verification of the information or documents.
 You should also maintain a record who asks for these verifications.

-As soon as a liability issue is identified, steps should be taken to control its risk.
+As soon as a liability issue is identified, steps should be taken to control liability.
 Of primary importance is dealing with any complaint before it turns into litigation.
-Dealing with the complaint means early communication with the complaining party to minimize the issue.
+Dealing with the complaint often means simple communication with the complaining party to try to minimize the issue or let them know you might be able to find an acceptable solution to the concern.
 Usually, failure to handle a complaint in its early stages will allow the complaint to take on a life of its own.
-Quickly dealing with a complaint can prevent the complaining party from becoming angry and uncooperative.
-Address all complaints promptly and before any opportunity for settlement becomes unlikely.
+Quickly dealing with a complaint can prevent the complaining party from becoming angry and uncooperative so be sure to address all complaints promptly and before any opportunity for settlement becomes unlikely.

 Risk control means addressing an issue when it first arises by attempting to find a solution as soon as possible.
 The ultimate solution or settlement may seem expensive, but a settlement made where liability is likely to occur can be cheaper than litigation.
 Even if the licensee wins the litigation, the legal fees and costs to achieve the win will usually exceed a settlement amount agreed to before the litigation.